erickrawczyk/dd-misconfig/misconfig1/readme.md

 # Misconfiguration 1

 This example intentionally misconfigures multiline log processing to create a scenario where logs are not ingested correctly.
+Initially multi-line logs are not being processed correctly, but even after uncommenting the `log_processing_rules` section, the logs are still not being ingested correctly.

 ## Incorrect configuration